Development of the reproductive system

 The development of the reproductive system is the part of embryonic growth that results in the sex organs and contributes to sexual differentiation.
-Due to its large overlap with development of the urinary system, the two systems are typically described together as the urogenital or genitourinary system.
+Due to its large overlap with development of the urinary system, the two systems are typically described together as the genitourinary system.

 The reproductive organs develop from the intermediate mesoderm and are preceded by more primitive structures that are superseded before birth.
 These embryonic structures are the mesonephric ducts (also known as Wolffian ducts) and the paramesonephric ducts, (also known as Müllerian ducts).
-The mesonephric duct gives rise to the male seminal vesicles, epididymises and vas deferens.
+The mesonephric duct gives rise to the male seminal vesicles, epididymides and vasa deferentia.
 The paramesonephric duct gives rise to the female fallopian tubes, uterus, cervix, and upper part of the vagina.

 Mesonephric ducts

 The mesonephric duct originates from a part of the pronephric duct.

 Origin

 In the outer part of the intermediate mesoderm, immediately under the ectoderm, in the region from the fifth cervical segment to the third thoracic segment, a series of short evaginations from each segment grows dorsally and extends caudally, fusing successively from before backward to form the pronephric duct.
 This continues to grow caudally until it opens into the ventral part of the cloaca; beyond the pronephros it is termed the mesonephric duct.
 Thus, the mesonephric duct remains after the atrophy of the pronephros duct.